-OFHC PURCHASES COLPOSCOPE • In an effort to expand services to patients, OFHC has purchased a colposcope.
+OFHC PURCHSES COLPOSCOPE • In an effort to expand services to patients, OFHC has purchased a colposcope.
 This machine has enhanced, lighted magnification to evaluate women with abnormal pap sears. the colposcope allows for a better view of the tissues that may be the cause of the abnormality.

 “In the past we have had to refer our patients off-island for this procedure; it will be a tremendous benefit to be able to save them the trip,” notes OFHC medical director Dr. David Shinstrom.
 “I learned colposcopy several years ago and actually trained family medicine residents how to perform the procedure.
 There is a colposcope at the Orcas Island Medical Center that was purchased by the Orcas Island Medical Guild but other medical practices are not allowed to use it.
 Ours may be used by any medical practitioner on Orcas who is trained in it’s use.”Both Doctors Jessie Papac and Robyn Nordstrom-Lane will be working at OFHC throughout the summer and are both experienced colposcopists.

 This instrument can also double as a dermatoscope to view abnormal skin lesions.
 “The optics and magnification with this scope are excellent and will allow close up views of abnormal skin lesions.,” comments Shinstrom.
 “This is a classic case of a two for one benefit.”

 Dr. Shinstrom Reappointed to UW Faculty • For the fourteenth consecuitive year, the University of Washington School of Medicine, Department of Family Medicine has reviewed his credentials and reappointed Orcas Family Health Center (OFHC) physician David Shinstrom as Clinical Instructor.
 The reappointment commented “we simply could not meet our missions in education, research and clinical service without your generosity and commitment.”
 Shortly after arriving on Orcas in 1993, Shinstrom contacted the University to become a part of the training for medical students and family medicine residents.
 Since then dozens of aspiring physicians have spent a 3-4 week rotation experiencing the unique rural medical practice characteristic of Orcas.

 “It really is an eye opening time for them,” notes Shinstrom.
 “They are accustomed to having easy access to emergency services and sophisticated testing equipment available in the big city and must readjust to a new reality.
 Practicing medicine on Orcas, with so little in the way of testing, makes them rely on the patient encounter as the primary source of information.”The reviews of the experience here are extremely positive.
 One student noted, “Dr. Shinstrom is an excellent teacher.
 He made every patient I saw an interesting teaching case.”
 Another noted”my experience on Orcas island was excellent overall.”